tyc/successfulunittest/manuscript/Let_Get_Testing.md

 To ease the development of the software, it is a good idea to break the software into two layers.
 The layer that is closer to the hardware is usually known as the device driver, and the layer above it is known as the manager or the handler.
 Together, they are known as a software stack.
 In a more complex software stack, there could be more software modules or layers.

+For this example, I am not going to be use a unit test framework such as Cmocka or Ceedling.
+I want to show the basics of constructing a unit test with all the inner workings.

 ## Requirements

 Let's start by laying out the requirements so that we know what is to be built.